Real-Abdureh/my-weatherapp/README.md

-a weather web application made with django  using API from openweathermap
+a weather web application made with django framework  using API from openweathermap